jcubic/jankiewicz-blog/blog/en/programming-advice.md

 * Taking a walk.
 * Eating something sweet or a snack.

+## Asking For Help

+When you struggle with a problem, don't hesitate to ask for help.
+As soon as you don't have any new ideas to try out, ask for help.
+You can use AI, Google Search, StackOverflow, or Reddit to ask a question.
+Asking a good question is a skill that you need to learn.
+It takes time, just like with programming.

+When you just search for the solution or you ask AI, and find a piece of code, don't just copy/paste it blindly; try to understand it first.
+If something is not clear, you can ask AI or the person who provides the answer to explain it.

+You won’t learn if you don't understand the code you use.

+## Using LLMs While Learning

+You can use LLMs (AI) when you're learning, but make sure that you don't fall into the trap of using them for so-called vibe coding, where AI just generates the code and you accept it blindly.
+You won’t learn anything if you vibe code.

+You can use LLMs, but use them as a teacher, ask for help, or ask them to explain stuff.
+You have an amazing tool at your disposal: a personal teacher that can answer all your questions.
+Use them wisely.

 ## Conclusion

 Learning to code is a journey, and it’s not always easy, but it’s worth it.
 Start small with playground projects, practice every day, share what you learn, and keep your motivation alive with small rewards.
+Don’t be afraid to ask for help when you’re stuck, and use tools like AI wisely to understand, not just copy, solutions.
 Don’t give up when things get tough – break your goals into smaller steps and celebrate every win.
 You’re not just learning to code; you’re building a skill that can open so many doors.
 Keep going, and enjoy the process!

 {% follow %}